jca/mysql-transfer/README.md

    *.dist.* files can be created from *.user.* files to share a transfer profile across a team
  - mysqldump and mysql_config_editor MUST BE in the path

+##### THE SMALL LINES:
+Copyright (C) 2018 Webelop Ltd
+Contact: Jean-Charles Callu <jc@webelop.net>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.